madeintandem/scssketch/README.md

 ```
 [D4L] Subheader
 ```
-There are three components within that one tag, each one character long.
+There are several components within that one tag, followed by the name.
 Let's break them down:

 ##### Ramp
 The first character after the opening bracket is the ramp.
 There are two options here: "D" for "desktop" and "M" for "mobile."
 This lets the plugin know at what scale the style should be applied.